MichaelvanLaar/mvlkss/README.md

 composer install
 ```

+Required on development machine as well as on production server.

 ### Step 3: Install Tailwind CSS and All Required Build Tools

 ```bash
 npm install
 ```

+Only required on the development machine.
+After using the build script at least once, all required assets are in place and and can be transfered to a production server.
+Neither npm or any npm module is required on the production server.

 ## Use